1ucky40nc3/PT-M2/readme.md

+# Note:

+This repository is a fork from [pygongnlp/PT-M2](https://github.com/pygongnlp/PT-M2).
+The changes in this fork are licensed under a [MIT license](LICENSE).
+Please contact the original authors for other licensing matters.
+Big thanks to the original authors for sharing their code!

+---

 # PT-M2
 This repository contains the source code for ["Revisiting Grammatical Error Correction Evaluation and Beyond"](), which experiments if recent pretrain-based (PT-based) metrics